When Words Fall On Deaf Ears

 And herein lies the rub, you don’t have 20 years to figure this out.
 When you get the opportunity to talk to the financial buyer, you better not bludgeon him or her with technobabble regarding the code that was used, integration points, databases, and other mind numbing features—Wah waaah wah wah.

 The financial buyer is going to want to hear about business benefits—productivity gains, cost savings, opportunities to increase revenue, and ways to reduce risk.
-Moreover, if you make it to the office of the CFO, you will want to include CFO-ese—what the anticipated net present value (NPV) of the proposed investment could be and how quickly payback will be realized—so that he or she can understand bottom line impacts regarding their P&L (profit and loss statements).
+Moreover, if you make it to the office of the CFO, you will want to speak their language by including key financial metrics in the business case for your proposal—return on investment (ROI), net present value (NPV), and payback period.
+That way he or she can understand bottom line impacts regarding their P&L (profit and loss statement).

 Hopefully your company provides resources to support you in this critical translation.
 You have solution engineers that cover your technical audience regarding architectures, specifications, white board sessions, and demos, so hopefully you have “financial engineers” or business consultants that support you with value messaging content, flexible ROI (return on investment) calculators, and field level business case analysis support.

 If not, here is the shameless plug to give us a call—TFP has been acting as the financial engineer for numerous enterprise technology companies since 2000.
 We help companies improve the way they value, price and sell their B2B technology, including financial selling execution training that covers financial acumen, quantitative discovery, and value selling.
 Either way, demand this support or don’t be surprised when your message falls on deaf ears.